Worldschooling Group Trips and Cruises for Homeschoolers

 The shared experiences and adventures create lasting memories that kids and parents will cherish forever.
 Our trips foster independence in kids and give parents a much needed break.

-If you use Facebook to stay updated and would love to connect with other world-schooling families, this is the group for you.
+If you would love to connect with other world-schooling families, this is the group for you.

 Join our WhatsApp announcement group, where new trips are posted so you don't miss them.